What is Streptococcus pyogenes?

 Each year, an estimated 700 million infections occur worldwide.
 While the mortality rate for these infections is under 0.1%, over 650,000 of the cases are severe, with a mortality rate of 25%.
 Early recognition of the infection and treatment are imperative; failure to do so can result in death.

-Preventing the Spread of Streptococcus pyogenes
+Preventing the Spread of S. pyogenes

+Since Streptococus pyogenes spreads person to person or by contaminated surfaces and food, the best defense against spread of the infection is consistent hand washing.
 Humans are the primary reservoir for Streptococus pyogenes.
 There is no evidence to indicate that pets can transmit the bacteria to humans.

 Treatment with an appropriate antibiotic for 12 hours or longer limits a person’s ability to transmit Streptococus pyogenes.
 People with pharyngitis or scarlet fever should stay home from work, school, or daycare until they are without fever.

-Get Additional Protection with Germicidal UV Disinfection
+Get More Protection Against Streptococcus pyogenes with UV Disinfection

 Streptococcus pyogenes: Classification & UV-C Dose for Inactivation